 If you suspect that a medication or prescribed liquid diet is causing your black tongue, make an appointment with your doctor.
 They might be able to adjust your dosage or prescribe an antifungal or antibacterial medication to help manage yeast or bacteria in your mouth.

-A retinoid medication may also help to increase cell turnover on your tongue.
+Your doctor may also prescribe a topical retinoid medication to help increase cell turnover on your tongue.

 For stubborn elongated papillae, a doctor can remove them using carbon dioxide laser burning or electrodessication, which simultaneously cuts and seals the papillae.